WebhookSupport/webhook/README.md

 ### Assign a Public IP for the application

-- To integrate this project to GitHub webhook, assign a public IP and open port 3030 on the server this project is running
+- To integrate this project to GitHub webhook, assign a public IP and open incoming port 3030 on the server this project is running

 ### Setup Webhook integration on Organization level in Github for any actions taken on repository level

 - [Documentation by GITHUB](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks)
-- The payload url should be the Public IP on which the app is hosted
+- The payload url should be the Public IP on which the app is hosted (ex- http://<ip_address>:3030/)
 - Select Content type as application/json
 - For event types select repositories and save the webhook